kotyara12/reLed/README.md

 It is possible to forcibly suppress LED flashes for a while (for example, you can turn off the LEDs on devices at night, so as not to interfere with sleep).

-The library extension for the "system" LED rLedSys32 allows the device status to be indicated using a single LED (as in car alarms and printers).
+The library extension for the "system" LED reLedSys allows the device status to be indicated using a single LED (as in car alarms and printers).
 In addition, the functions of the system LED can be used in a wide variety of places in the code without having to worry about which pin and how the main LED is connected.

 Description: https://kotyara12.ru/pubs/iot/led32/